madetech/learn/sparring/tic-tac-toe/README.md

 3. The first player to get 3 of their marks in a row (up, down, across, or diagonally) is the winner.

 4. If all 9 squares are full and no player has 3 marks in a row, the game is over.

 ## Next

 Once you have implemented all the rules here, and are happy with your system's design go [here](./part2.md)
+{% endcapture %}
+{% include legacy_markdown_container.html content=content %}